Gradient Descent Algorithm: How Does it Work in Machine Learning?

 Batch Gradient Descent

 Batch gradient descent updates the model’s parameters using the gradient of the entire training set.
 It calculates the average gradient of the cost function for all the training examples and updates the parameters in the opposite direction.
-Batch gradient descent guarantees convergence to the global minimum, but can be computationally expensive and slow for large datasets.
+Batch gradient descent guarantees convergence to the global minimum but can be computationally expensive and slow for large datasets.

 Stochastic Gradient Descent

 Stochastic gradient descent updates the model’s parameters using the gradient of one training example at a time.
-It randomly selects a training example, computes the gradient of the cost function for that example, and updates the parameters in the opposite direction.
+It randomly selects a training dataset example, computes the gradient of the cost function for that example, and updates the parameters in the opposite direction.
 Stochastic gradient descent is computationally efficient and can converge faster than batch gradient descent.
 However, it can be noisy and may not converge to the global minimum.

 Mini-Batch Gradient Descent